 The process which creates an easement necessarily fixes its extent.
 The extent of an easement created by prescription, is fixed by the use which created it.
 Likewise, the extent of an easement created by conveyance is fixed by the conveyance, if clear and unambiguous.

-The servient estate granted the predecessor an easement over the estate to reach the predecessor's estate.
-At the time of the conveyance, the predecessor used his estate as a single-family residence and used a one-lane dirt road to reach the residence.
+In 1938, Glenbrook Company, the servient estate, granted Henry Quill a certain right-of-way herein referred to as the "Quill Easement”.
+At the time of the conveyance, Quill used his estate as a single-family residence and used a one-lane dirt road to reach the residence.
 There was another road through the servient estate to the dominant estate, but the servient estate blocked that road with a fence.
-Appellant developers obtained the estate, planned to subdivide it into 40 to 60 lots and widened the dirt road.
-The servient estate sought a declaration of the extent of the easement.
-The district court declared that the developers' easement over appellee servient estate was limited.
-Appellant sought review of the judgment and the court modified the judgment and remanded.
+Cox and Detrick, the developers, obtained the estate, planned to subdivide it into 40 to 60 lots and widened the dirt road.
+The servient estate sought a declaration that the extent of the easement was limited.
+In its decision, the trial court declared that the developers' easement over appellee servient estate was limited.

 Did the trial court err in declaring that the developers' easement over appellee servient estate was limited?